Cortereggio

 The village of Cortereggio is characterized by a very compact urban structure with an orthogonal layout.
 The narrow streets are lined with numerous farmhouses with arcades, wood sheds, and barns that extend along the roadside, followed by courtyards, stables, and residential parts further inside.
-At the center of the hamlet is the church dedicated to the Nativity of the Virgin Mary, which was long a semi-autonomous chaplaincy under the jurisdiction of the archpriest of San Giorgio.
+At the centre of the hamlet is the church dedicated to the Nativity of the Virgin Mary, which was long a semi-autonomous chaplaincy under the jurisdiction of the archpriest of San Giorgio.
 On the feast of the Nativity of the Virgin, the patroness of the local church, there is a procession where young women of the village carry "caritore," characteristic flower-decorated cones, on their heads.
 Cortereggio also celebrates the patronal feast of Saint Lucina, which falls on June 30; it is celebrated on the last Sunday of June or the first Sunday of July with a procession through the village streets, carrying an effigy of the martyr saint.

 Currently, the territory of Cortereggio, like that of the main town San Giorgio, is part of the diocese of Ivrea, but until 1805 the spiritual jurisdiction over Cortereggio was exercised by the abbot nullius of San Benigno di Fruttuaria.

 The most famous citizen of Cortereggio was Antonio Michela Zucco, born here on February 1, 1815, and who died in Quassolo on December 24, 1886.
 From a young age, he conceived the idea of a universal alphabet "that would increasingly bring people together in their relationships, interests, and expressions of their feelings".
 From theoretical studies, he moved to practical application and in 1863 first presented his stenography system "using an instantaneous syllabic process for universal use with a small portable keyboard device" at the Second Pedagogical Congress (Milan, Palazzo Brera).
 Thus, the Michela Machine was born.

 At the San Giorgio Canavese Civic Museum “Nòssi Ràis” the Michela Machine and the mechanism of the clock made in the eighteenth century by the watchmaker Domenico Massa for the bell tower of Cortereggio are preserved.